top of page

 -Teach your children to be careful around open flames.
 Make sure they understand that candles are not toys, or something they can eat or drink.

 -Never blow out your candles!
 Blowing out your candles could cause hot wax to splash.
 Always extinguish by suffocating the flame.
 Use a special tool called a "snuffer" OR simply put the lid on the lit candle and the flame will extinguish itself.

-Please visit the following link for more information and tips.
+Please visit the following link for more information on Canada's Candle Safety Guidelines.